Behavioural Counselling Programme

 CONNECTIONS (Because...
 Everyone Matters)

-The counselling needs survey form was created by the team of school counsellors with the purpose of identifying the counselling concerns and needs of the students and their parents.
-The data thus collected was analysed and interpreted.
-This survey form revealed that the major concerns prevalent among the students are difficulty concentrating, distracting easily, finding difficulty in establishing and maintaining a daily routine, declining interest in attending the virtual classes, feeling anxious or nervous and difficulties in managing emotions.
-The more specific concerns among the students of senior classes were peer pressure, low self esteem, and clarity regarding stream or university selections and setting goals.
+The major counselling concerns among students were identified using the Counselling Needs Survey.
+This survey was completed by the parents of all the students from class Pre Nursery to XII.
+The major concerns identified among the students were difficulty concentrating, distracting easily, and finding difficulty in establishing and maintaining a daily routine, declining interest in attending the virtual classes, feeling anxious or nervous and difficulties in managing emotions.
+The more specific concerns among the students of senior classes were peer pressure, low self esteem, anxiety and depression, clarity regarding stream or university selections and setting goals.

 Based on the specific concerns individual counselling sessions were provided, where parents and students were encouraged to think about their problems and come to a greater understanding of the causes in order to enable them in taking appropriate action.
 Some of the counselling sessions specifically focussed on grief counselling related to covid deaths in the students families.